 Job duties can change over time.
 Talk to team leaders and ask them how their roles, and their team members’ roles, have changed.
 If your sales team now performs account management, update their job descriptions.

 If you don’t have formal job descriptions yet, consider conducting a job analysis – a process to determine a job’s duties and requirements.
 Arrange interviews with staff to discuss their roles and responsibilities.
-You can also use job descriptions templates, a convenient alternative to conducting a job analysis.
+You can also use job description templates, a convenient alternative to conducting a job analysis.

 Conduct a skills gap analysis

 Conducting a skills gap analysis is a systematic way to analyze your staff’s current skill level and identify skills you want in the future.